oreinecke/couchgis/README.md

 nearly as painful to use as in Quantum GIS: you don't have to split _one layer_ into _two layers_, and you don't have to store the result in _yet another_ shapefile, and if you've made a mistake, you don't have to _navigate through the same menu again, and set up a dialog exactly as you did before_.
-So this is for people who like to trade a little convenience for performance.
+So it trades a little convenience for performance.

 How Document Editing Works
 --------------------------